aws-samples/secure-ad-creds-join-unjoin-domain/README.md

 ## Automating domain join and unjoin process for EC2 Instances with no internet access

-This Repo contains AWS Cloudformation template and scripts to autmate the domain join/unjoin process for EC2 Instances with or without Internet access.
+This Repo contains AWS Cloudformation template and scripts to automate the domain join/unjoin process for EC2 Instances with or without Internet access.

 ## Security